 - J.Crew Factory tissue tunic ($31): I love the vibrant colors in this tunic.
 I went up a size to give me more room around my hips, especially when throwing it over a wet bathing suit this summer.
 I’m hopeful that I can also half-tuck it into a pair of shorts and wear it during the day.

 - Neiman Marcus ruffled popover striped dress ($47): Madison Magazine reached out to me to see if I’d like to be part of an upcoming story on “stylish Madisonians.”
 I’m flattered and a little nervous about the whole ordeal.
 (I realize the irony of having a public blog and yet still being shy when it comes to stuff like this.)
 However, I needed something to wear for the photo shoot next month.
 Obviously.
-I found this cute striped dress at Neiman Marcus Last Call and love that it highlights my shoulders and collarbone, adds oomph to my chest, and accentuates my waist.
+I found this cute striped formal dress at Neiman Marcus Last Call and love that it highlights my shoulders and collarbone, adds oomph to my chest, and accentuates my waist.
 I’m probably going to pair it with the Cult Gaia bag I’m obsessed with (above) and possibly these earrings.
 I need to find a good cuff bracelet and shoes, though.
 Suggestions?

 As always, I want to be transparent about what I’ve received from companies for review or as part of a collaboration.

 - Karen Walker “Number One” sunglasses in black (worn here): I had credits from my partnership with DITTO and put it toward these sunglasses.
 I bought the tortoise shell version a couple of years ago and love them so much.
 After borrowing the black pair for a month, I knew I’d wear them just as often.

 - Garnet Hill cashmere wrap in grey (worn here)